 - Standard 115-volt electrical plug (NEMA 5 – 15)

-Fully Self-Evaporative Portable Air Conditioners acceptable examples include:
+Fully Self-Evaporative Portable Air Conditioner acceptable examples include:

 - LG Model: LP0621WSR